Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 >*Resources* are a component of your infrastructure.
 It might be some low level component such as a physical server, virtual machine, or container.
 Or it can be a higher level component such as an email provider, DNS record, or database provider.

 This segment here declares the type of resource you want to create, in this case its a VM.
 There are several configurations with regards to the VM that you can set.
-What is shown below is the minimum required to get a VM up and runninng.
-For more information on what can be configured, refer to the full documentation of the **vsphere_virtural_machine** **[here](https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html)**.
+What is shown below is the minimum required to get a VM up and running.
+For more information on what can be configured, refer to the full documentation of the ``vsphere_virtural_machine`` **[here](https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html)**.

 ```ruby
 resource "vsphere_virtual_machine" "vm" {